ingonyama-zk/developer-docs/docs/icicle/integrations.md

 :::info

-Currently ICICLE has been merged to Gnark [master branch](https://github.com/Consensys/gnark), however a the [latest release](https://github.com/Consensys/gnark/releases/tag/v0.9.1) is from October 2023.
+Currently ICICLE has been merged to Gnark [master branch](https://github.com/Consensys/gnark), however the [latest release](https://github.com/Consensys/gnark/releases/tag/v0.9.1) is from October 2023.

 :::